MicrosoftDocs/microsoft-365-docs/microsoft-365/security/office-365-security/best-practices-for-configuring-eop.md

 # Best practices for configuring EOP

 Follow these best-practice recommendations for Exchange Online Protection (EOP) in order to set yourself up for success and avoid common configuration errors.
-We recommend using the default configuration settings as a general rule.
 This topic assumes that you've already completed the setup process.
 If you haven't completed EOP setup, see [Set up your EOP service](set-up-your-eop-service.md).

 ## Use a test domain